ShuleiLiu/CEC2025_SS_LLMEAIO/README.md

 # Call for papers

-## Special Session on “Large Language Model-Enhanced Evolutionary Algorithms for Industrial Optimization” in IEEE CEC 2025
+## Special Session on “Large Language Model-Enhanced Evolutionary Algorithms for Industrial Optimization”

+## The IEEE Congress on Evolutionary Computation (CEC) 2025

 ## Aim and Scope